nuudles/NavigationMeshGraph/README.md

 ```

 Take a look at the Example project to see the graph in action.
 For the example I used the [Physics Body Editor](http://www.aurelienribon.com/blog/projects/physics-body-editor/) to create the set of convex polygons that make up the navigation mesh.

+## To Do

+The node creation is far from perfect and may benefit from exploring other automatic mesh creation techniques, such as the Delauney triangulation method.